statusbits/smartthings/DimAndDimmer.md

 Installation
 ------------

-Before you can install Pollster using your SmartThings smart phone app, you have to self-publish it in the [SmartThings IDE](https://graph.api.smartthings.com).
+Before you can install this SmartApp using your SmartThings smart phone app, you will have to self-publish it in the [SmartThings IDE](https://graph.api.smartthings.com).
 Please refer to [SmartThings Developer Documentation](http://docs.smartthings.com/en/latest/index.html) for more information.